 Redeemer Lutheran Church in Gresham, OR

 Terry Wells of Gresham, OR, has been a faithful Bethesda volunteer for the past seven years.
-He works with church leaders and volunteers from Redeemer Lutheran Church to lead a Monday Majesty Bible Study for people supported by Bethesda.
+He partners with church leaders and volunteers from Redeemer Lutheran Church to lead a Monday Majesty Bible Study for people supported by Bethesda.
 Terry and his friends also organize a carnival each summer for those who live in the Gresham area.
 This year, the group collected Christmas gifts such as hats, scarves, mittens and more.

 Shepherd of the City Lutheran Church in Fort Wayne, IN

 Deaconess Rachel Jaseph, Director of Shepherd’s Hand Community Center in Fort Wayne, IN, regularly volunteers her time to serve Bethesda staff and the people they support by conducting weekly devotions with Vicar Jonah Domenichelli of Shepherd of the City Lutheran Church.
 With the help of volunteers at Shepherd’s Hand, she provided a Thanksgiving meal for people we support and community members to celebrate the season.
-And at Christmas, Deaconess Rachel provided a Christmas party for local Bethesda staff to thank them for their work.
+And at Christmas, Deaconess Rachel provided a Christmas party for local Bethesda staff to thank them for their efforts.
 Deaconess Rachel is truly a blessing!

 Lutheran West High School (From Rocky River, OH – Visiting Fort Wayne, IN)